R. K. S. Bhadauria: Early life and education

 Bhadauria is from Korath, a village of tahsil Bah District Agra.
 He is born in a Rajput family.
-His father, Suraj Pal Singh Bhadauria, too served in the Indian Air Force as a Junior Commissioned Officer and retired with the rank of Master Warrant Officer.
+His father, Suraj Pal Singh Bhadauria, too served in the Indian Air Force as a Senior Non Commissioned Officer and retired with the rank of Master Warrant Officer.
 Bhadauria is an alumnus of Defence Services Command and Staff College Bangladesh, National Defence Academy, Pune and holds a Masters in Defence studies from Command and Staff College.

 Career

 Bhadauria was commissioned into the fighter stream of the Indian Air Force on 15 June 1980 with the Sword of Honour.
 He has clocked over 4,250 hours of flying and has experience on 26 different types of fighter jets and transport aircraft.
 He held several key operational and administrative appointments at various stages of his service including Commander of a Jaguar Squadron at a front line base in South-Western sector; Commanding Officer of Flight Test Squadron at Aircraft and System Testing Establishment; Chief Test Pilot and Project Director of National Flight Test Centre on the Tejas LCA project; Air Attache in Moscow; Assistant Chief of the Air Staff (Projects); Commandant of the National Defence Academy; Senior Air Staff Officer at Central Air Command and Deputy Chief of the Air Staff (1 January 2016 - 28 February 2017).
 He is also an experimental Test Pilot, a Category A qualified Flying Instructor and a Pilot Attack Instructor.

 Bhadauria served as Air Officer Commanding-in-Chief (AOC-in-C), Southern Air Command from 1 March 2017, succeeding Air Marshal Sunderraman Neelakantan, to 1 August 2018.

 He also served as Air Officer Commanding-in-Chief (AOC-in-C), Training Command from 1 August 2018 after retirement of Air Marshal S R K Nair, and held the office till his elevation to the Vice Chief of the Air Staff.

 He took office of Vice Chief of the Air Staff on 1 May 2019 after the retirement of Air Marshal Anil Khosla.

 On 19 September 2019 he was appointed as the Chief of Air Staff.

 He retired on 30 September 2021.